smusau/Cybersecurity_Article/Cybersecurity/Cybersecurity_Awareness.md

 #### What is cyber security? ####

 Cyber security is the practice of defending computers, servers, mobile devices, electronic systems, networks, and data from malicious attacks.
 It's also known as information technology security or electronic information security.
-The term applies in a variety of contexts, from business to mobile computing. ''' diff - Reference ''' *https://www.kaspersky.com/resource-center/definitions/what-is-cyber-security*
+The term applies in a variety of contexts, from business to mobile computing. ```diff - Reference ``` *https://www.kaspersky.com/resource-center/definitions/what-is-cyber-security*

 Cyber Security can be further classified into 2 types.